mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 But if you are not wise, you really become short-tempered.
 Short-tempered? *[He chuckles.]* [Meaning] you are pretty [easy to] get mad at somebody.

-> I will now explain for you the Maha Prajna Paramita Dharma in order that each of you may become wise.
+> I will now explain for you the Maha Prajñā Paramita Dharma in order that each of you may become wise.

 That’s why Buddha expresses his compassion over all sentient beings: to let you know what wisdom is.
 So [now this] is the explanation of wisdom.

 > Pay careful attention, and I will explain it to you.

-Then from now, it starts to explain wisdom, *maha prajna paramita*.
+Then from now, it starts to explain wisdom, *maha prajñā paramita*.

-> “Good Knowing Advisors, worldly people recite ‘Prajna’ with their mouths all day long and yet do not recognize the Prajna of their self-nature.”
+> “Good Knowing Advisors, worldly people recite ‘Prajñā’ with their mouths all day long and yet do not recognize the Prajñā of their self-nature.”

-“Recite ‘prajna’ with their mouth”: I think in Buddhism you have to recite, or read, or practice, whatever you have to do, with the three categories of human actions: the mouth and words, and mind. *Mind* means mind and body.
+“Recite ‘prajñā’ with their mouth”: I think in Buddhism you have to recite, or read, or practice, whatever you have to do, with the three categories of human actions: the mouth and words, and mind. *Mind* means mind and body.
 So mind, mouth, and... well, body and mind.
 You have to do this.
-So here it says that most people recite ‘prajna’ with the mouth.
+So here it says that most people recite ‘prajñā’ with the mouth.
 That is just talking about wisdom.
 If they know something, they always just talk, discuss, but they don’t practice.
-Here it says they don’t practice *prajna* with the mind: that *mind* means mind and body.
+Here it says they don’t practice *prajñā* with the mind: that *mind* means mind and body.

-Here it says, “... and yet do not recognize the Prajna of their self-nature.” *Self-nature* and *prajna* are the same thing.
+Here it says, “... and yet do not recognize the Prajñā of their self-nature.” *Self-nature* and *prajñā* are the same thing.
 Wisdom and self-nature, exactly the same.
 So they don’t see [the] true state of existence in terms of wisdom; always there is a separation.
 The world of *wisdom* is non-separation.
-But if you recite prajna with just words, you can [only] see your life just in terms of separations of the world.
-So that’s why here it says they “don’t recognize the prajna of their self-nature.”
+But if you recite prajñā with just words, you can [only] see your life just in terms of separations of the world.
+So that’s why here it says they “don’t recognize the prajñā of their self-nature.”

 > “Just as talking about food will not make you full...